Signatures

 Create the signature base

 For creating the content that will be signed, you need to create a signature base.
 This should include all details of the request that should be verifiable.
-We recommend including at least the following Derived Components.
+We recommend including at least the following Derived Components.- @method

 - @authority